Studiegruppe-11/dis-3-semester/README.md

 - **Versionskontrol:** Git
 - **Hosting:** DigitalOcean

-## Miljøvariable
-1. Lav en kopi af ".env.template" filen i rodmappe
-2. Indtast dine legitimationsoplysninger for de givne variable
-3. Slet filtypenavnet ".template" fra filnavnet.
-4. Dvs. filnavnet skal være ".env" og placeres i rodmappen (src), ikke en undermappe.

 # Joe Juice Project (EN)

 ## Introduction
 This school project is a web application modeled after Joe & The Juice.
 It's built using Node.js and Express and hosted on a DigitalOcean droplet.
 The application features user authentication, juice ordering, order management, and image uploads.
-Commit count is high due testing/implementation directly on the server.
+Commit count is high due testing/implementation directly on the server.This project is designed to run on the server and therefore cannot be executed on localhost.
+The project/web application can be accessed by entering the server's IP address 164.90.228.42 or the domain name joejuicexam.me in the search bar of a search engine.

 ## Key Features
 - **User Authentication:** Secure login and registration system.